 Most of us own stuff that we don’t even know we bought.
 It’s cluttering our homes, our lives and our minds.

 What I love about getting all Marie Kondo on the things I have, is that I can donate them to people who do need them.
-Plenty of charities who work with poor and/or homeless individuals would love to receive stuff that you want to throw away.
+Plenty of charities that work with poor and/or homeless individuals would love to receive stuff that you want to throw away.

 What a wonderful world we could create if we just started donating more and buying less.
 We already have enough clothes, closets and phones, there is no need to produce more and more of them.